Status of QCD precision predictions for Drell-Yan rapidity distributions: Resummation

 \subsection{Numerical results for the non-singular cross section}

-In Fig.~\ref{fig:nons_asy} we show the fixed-order perturbative coefficients of the non-singular cross section including the respective factors of $\alpha_s^n$ in the case of the staggered cuts in Eq.~(\ref{eq:cuts_asy}).
+In Fig.~\ref{fig:nons_asy} we show the fixed-order perturbative coefficients of the non-singular cross section including the respective factors of $\alpha_s^n$ in the case of the linear asymmetric cuts in Eq.~(\ref{eq:cuts_asy}).
 Within the numerical uncertainty, which is indicated by the blue band and driven by the \texttt{SCETlib} beam function interpolation uncertainty, these are all compatible with an asymptotic behavior of two straight lines approaching a constant as $\Delta p_T \to 0$ with different slopes.
 The LO non-singular cross section is compatible with zero within a relative accuracy of $10^{-5}$, validating the \texttt{SCETlib} physics inputs against those used at fixed order (in \texttt{NNLOJET} here).
+We stress that the nonsingular cross section in Eq.~(\ref{eq:def_nons}) is independent of the resummation formalism used.
+This is because the singular spectrum, whose integral is subtracted from the total fixed-order cross section in Eq.~(\ref{eq:def_nons}), is specified by evaluating the underlying hadronic structure functions in \emph{fixed-order perturbation theory} and expanding them to leading power in $q_T/Q$, while keeping the exact dependence on $q_T$ in the leptonic phase space integral.
+The choice to evaluate the structure functions in the Collins-Soper frame and the choice to expand in $1/Q$ (instead of the inverse of the transverse mass) amount to quadratic power corrections.
+Due to their lower degree of divergence at the level of the $q_T$ spectrum, these cannot induce logarithmic dependence on $\Delta p_T$, and thus these choices (like the choice of $q_T^\mathrm{off}$) only affect the constant terms and linear slopes in Eq.~(\ref{eq:def_nons}).
 For the case of product cuts defined in Eq.~(\ref{eq:cuts_prod}) the non-singular cross sections at LO, NLO and NNLO are plotted in Fig.~\ref{fig:nons_prod}.
 The only notable feature compared to Fig.~\ref{fig:nons_asy} is a faster (possibly quadratic) rise of the $\alpha_s^2$ coefficient towards large positive values of $\Delta p_T$, but this is at the scale of a few tenths of a picobarn.